Home Dental Care for Your Child

 Baby Teeth Eventually Fall Out, So Why Is Dental Care So Important?

-Even though your child will lose his first teeth, proper care for them, including fillings, coatings, and extraction of teeth that have died, are all part of ensuring that the teeth underneath and the jaw grow well and stay healthy.
+Even though your child will lose their first teeth, proper care for them—including fillings, coatings, and extraction of teeth that have died—is all part of ensuring that the teeth underneath and the jaw grow well and stay healthy.

 How Often Should My Child Go to the Dentist?

 Make that first dentist appointment when the first baby teeth appear or around your child's first birthday, whichever comes first.
-Then, from the time your child is 1 year old, he should be visiting the dentist twice a year to keep his teeth in top condition.
+Then, from the time your child is 1 year old, they should be visiting the dentist twice a year to keep their teeth in top condition.
 Be ready for suggestions about care that weren’t options when you were a child.

 How Long Can My Child Use a Pacifier?